Summer Movie Guide: What to watch from May through Labor Day - WTOP News

 “Bottoms” (MGM, theaters): Two unpopular teenage girls (Rachel Sennott and Ayo Edebiri) start a fight club to impress the cheerleaders they want to lose their virginity to in this parody of the teen sex comedy.

-“The Dive” (IFC, theaters): In this suspense pic about two sisters out for a dive, one gets hurt and is trapped underwater.
+“The Dive” (RLJE Films): In this suspense pic about two sisters out for a dive, one gets hurt and is trapped underwater.

 September 1